syncfusion-content/winui-docs/winui/TreeView/Appearance.md

 ## BindingContext for ItemTemplate

-By default, the binding context of treeview item will be the data model object for bound mode and [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) for unbound mode.
+By default, the binding context of tree view item will be the data model object for Bound Mode and [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) for Unbound Mode.

-For bound mode, you can change the binding context of the treeview items by using [ItemTemplateContextType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemTemplateDataContextType) property.
+For Bound Mode, you can change the binding context of the treeview items by using [ItemTemplateContextType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemTemplateDataContextType) property.

 {% tabs %}
 {% highlight xaml %}